Thanhluuks/mynews/README.md

 # mynews
+my pet project with 2 task:
+- Get 10 top heading news by default.
-Get news by Gnews API.
-Heading news and top 10 news by searching
+- Get 10 news by keywords searching ( optional time time fillter from time to time)

+Using:
+- Jquery, bootraps and Getnews API